 While the body mass index is popular and widely-used, there are still a lot of arguments surrounding it.
 For one thing, it does not always take into account whether the person is muscular.
-A physically fit person with a good amount of muscle may be confused by the BMI calculator, because BMI does not distinguish between fat and muscle.
+A physically fit person with a good amount of muscle may be confused by the BMI calculator.
+This is because BMI does not distinguish between fat and muscle.

 Let us compare.

 A bodybuilder who is 221 lbs and 6 ft. tall will have a BMI of 28.
-A person that does not exercise weighs 203 lbs and is 6 ft. tall, and he will have a BMI of 27.
+A person who doesn’t exercise weighs 203 lbs and is 6 ft. tall, and he will have a BMI of 27.
 So a bodybuilder may be deemed as overweight or obese because of their height to weight ratio.
-While their heights are the same and their weight is nearly the same, they will not be of the same health.
+While their heights are the same and their weight is similar, they will not be of the same health.
 Therefore, there are times that BMI is not accurate.

 While it is possible to be healthy and overweight, being overweight or obese still holds more risk to certain illnesses and conditions.